projectceladon/celadon-documentation/source/getting_started/on-container.rst

 Description
 ***********

-:abbr:`CIC (Celadon in Container)` is Intel's open Source Android solution for running |C| on a Linux based container environment, in order to achieve high-scalability, low performance overhead for some emerging use cases such as Cloud Gaming, IOT and :abbr:`FCF (Flexible Container Framework)`.
+:abbr:`CiC (Celadon in Container)` is Intel's open Source Android solution for running |C| on a Linux based container environment, in order to achieve high-scalability, low performance overhead for some emerging use cases such as Cloud Gaming, IOT and :abbr:`FCF (Flexible Container Framework)`.

-To support CIC running multiple Android instances on a single kernel without interfering each other, the following isolation approach is implemented:
+To support CiC running multiple Android instances on a single kernel without interfering each other, the following isolation approach is implemented:

     :dfn:`I/O Devices`